atsign-foundation/atsign.dev/content/en/docs/Resources/_index.md

 weight: 6
 date: 2021-06-02
 description: >
-  Some resources that might help you to develop with the @platform!
+ Additional Resources and Content that should help you on your journey developing apps with the @platform.
 ---

-### Contribution Guidelines

-live